Blog

 Survey: Similarly, you can ask customers on your email list to partake in a survey and share demographic information in exchange for an incentive.

-Observation: Another option is to informally observe customers.
-Assign an employee to observe who they see in the restaurant at different times of day.
+Observation: Informally observe customers.
+Assign an employee to spend a shift or two tracking customers at different times of day.
 For example, they could note the number of families vs. couples vs. friends vs. solo diners and take their best guess at diners’ ages.

 Census data: Request census data from your local government to learn more about your local market.